Celebration of Undergraduate Research, Scholarship & Creative Activity

 Celebration of Undergraduate Research, Scholarship, and Creative Activity (CURSCA)

-What is the Celebration of Undergraduate Research, Scholarship, and Creative Activity?
-It is an annual showcase of student scholarly and creative work, and provides a forum for students to share their work with, and be celebrated by, the Marist community.
-The first celebration was held in April 2002 and was limited to a display of posters.
+The Celebration of Undergraduate Research, Scholarship, and Creative Activity (CURSCA) is Marist College’s annual showcase of scholarly and creative work by undergraduates.
+CURSCA provides a forum for students to share their work with, and be celebrated by, the Marist community.
+The first CURSCA was held in April 2002 and was limited to a display of scientific posters; today, CURSCA includes poster presentations, oral presentations, and creative displays and performances.
+CURSCA is a vibrant display of the complexity and depth of undergraduate research and creative pursuits at Marist.

-How much space is available to display posters?
-We can accommodate posters up to a size of 48 inches wide x 36 inches high.
-We will supply easels and presentation boards, but presenters should bring their own push pins or thumb tacks.
+CURSCA accommodates posters up to a size of 48 inches wide x 36 inches high.
+We will supply easels, presentation boards, and clips.

 Jessica Boscarino Associate Professor of Political Science